leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Aggregation:** The final heuristic score will be a weighted sum of the counts of these features.
 The weights will be empirically tuned against a curated set of multi-hop questions.
-- **Implementation note:** The first release uses case-insensitive token counts with integer weights (1 for coordinating conjunctions, 2 for subordinating ones).
-Comparative phrases are detected via substring matches and enumerations via comma patterns, trading linguistic coverage for transparency and sub-millisecond performance.
+- **Implementation note:** The heuristic uses shared token normalisation and a pair of weighted tables for tokens and phrases.
+Word-boundary matching prevents partial hits, and comma patterns capture simple enumerations.
+This trades linguistic coverage for transparency and sub-millisecond performance.

 #### Model-backed options